 Chapter 7: Case Study – Suicide, Smoking

-Malcom Gladwell addresses the potential rise of disturbing trends we sometimes witness among teen angers, such as mass shootings in schools, cigarettes and suicides.
+Malcolm Gladwell addresses the potential rise of disturbing trends we sometimes witness among teenagers, such as mass shootings in schools, cigarettes, and suicides.

 He says teenagers are most likely, perhaps genetically predisposed, to imitate others and “try new things”.
 And those who champion those “new things” are also most likely to become the easily romanticized cool guys the teenagers want to imitate.

-I particularly liked how the author differentiate from “benign experiments” to abuse and suggest not to become hysterical at a teenager trying cigarettes or a drug for example.
+I particularly liked how the author differentiates from “benign experiments” to abuse and suggest not to become hysterical at a teenager trying cigarettes or a drug for example.